-Earth Day is April 22, 2016 and is an environmental movement that is now 46 years old.
-The first Earth Day in 1970 led to the creation of the United States Environmental Protection Agency (EPA) and the passage of the Clean Air, Clean Water, and Endangered Species Acts.
+On April 22, 2017, the world will celebrate the 47th anniversary of Earth Day, the modern environmental movement that began in 1970.
+The first Earth Day led to the creation of the United States Environmental Protection Agency (EPA) and the passage of the Clean Air, Clean Water, and Endangered Species Acts.

-Earth Day in 1970 marked some interesting activities on Columbia's Morningside campus as well.
+The initial Earth Day marked some interesting activities on Columbia's Morningside campus as well.
 Read on for a look at Earth Days at Columbia, then and now, and some Earth Day facts about how Columbia is a leader in sustainability, from academics to dining halls.

 - The Columbia University Green Fund awards $25,000 each year to student-led projects that support and advance sustainability on campus.
 Meet the 2015-2016 Green Fund projects here.

 - Columbia offers 24 environmental degrees, as well as a sustainable development major and a sustainability master's program through its School of Professional Studies.